Pop culture becomes family affair at Dubuque's Quad Con

-Rogue, a character from the 1990s-era superhero series "X-Men," walked a small scarecrow by the hand this morning.
+Rogue, a character from the superhero series “X-Men,” walked a small scarecrow by the hand Saturday morning.

 Nearby, a Demogorgon steered Eleven from Netflix’s “Stranger Things” between booths.
 And Jill Stanley, of Platteville, Wis., bounced a baby Deadpool while keeping an eye on her 8-year-old Naruto jogging excitedly through Five Flags Center.